DeskproApps/jira/SETUP.md

 [![](/docs/assets/setup/jira-setup-08.png)](/docs/assets/setup/jira-setup-08.png)

-This shows a list of JIRA permissions that you need to give to the user that owns the API key you generated during the app setup process.
+This shows a list of Jira permissions that you need to give to the user that owns the API key you generated during the app setup process.

-The green ticks show that permissions are granted, and the red crosses indicate permissions that are required but aren't yet granted in JIRA.
+The green ticks show that permissions are granted, and the red crosses indicate permissions that are required but aren't yet granted in Jira.

-If you see any red ticks, you must login to JIRA and follow their [permissions guide](https://support.atlassian.com/jira-work-management/docs/how-do-jira-permissions-work/) to grant the missing permissions.
+If you see any red ticks, you must login to Jira and follow their [permissions guide](https://support.atlassian.com/jira-work-management/docs/how-do-jira-permissions-work/) to grant the missing permissions.